ruusey/JRelay/README.md

 	user.hookPacket(PacketType.UPDATE, Glow.class, "onUpdatePacket");
 }
 ```
-As you see we have hooked `PacketType.UPDATE` to trigger the method `onUpdatePacket()` within our plugin titled **Glow** as seen by referencing `Glow.class` as the second argument for the `hookPacket` method.
+We have hooked `PacketType.UPDATE` to trigger the method `onUpdatePacket()` within our plugin titled **Glow** as seen by referencing `Glow.class` as the second argument for the `hookPacket` method.
 It is **__VERY__** important to ensure your class location matches the name of the compilation unit for your plugin otherwise **JRelay** will not be able to detect your packet and command hooks.

 After we have hooked our packet to its callback method we must then include the method itself within our plugin.
 This is accomplished by simply including a `public void` method that shares the same name ("onUpdatePacket") as the callback you specified in your hook.

 Your callback must take an argument for type `com.models.Packet` which the only parameter passed into the callback function is the packet that was captured.
 Continuing the example above, it would look like so:

 ```Java
 public void onUpdatePacket(Packet p){